Retirement

 Last updated

-If in your retirement tab you do not have the Managed Fund/ETF entries, it is likely that this feature was not included in your Sheet region.
-Feel free to copy these Retirement tab formulas in the Retirement tab from the EU & UK Sheets if so.
+If your Retirement tab doesn't display Managed Fund/ETF entries, this feature may not have been included in your Sheet region.
+You can copy the Retirement tab formulas from the EU & UK Sheets to add this functionality.

 Use the ticker corresponding to the purpose of your purchase in the Purchase History table.